- Focus on the practice of crafting written prose, facilitated through workshops that are dynamic and enlightening

 - Participate in discussions led by tutors with high levels of professional expertise and many published works between them

-- Choose from a wealth of fascinating courses, such as composing song lyrics, screenplays and cinematography
+- Choose from a wealth of fascinating courses, such as composing song lyrics, screenplays and Writing for Games

 - Open to those who have taken a break from studies, or have followed less conventional academic routes to university

 Fairy-tale fiction writer, graphic novelist and experimental playwright are just a few of the authorial roles you can explore on our BA in Creative and Professional Writing.
 If you wish to write extraordinary, imaginative texts, or take a more conventional route towards publication, then this programme is just right for you.

 We train you to be the best professional writer you can be, whether that be compiling novels, poems or scripts, feature articles and travel writing, museum exhibition catalogues and biographies, or reports and copywriting.

 Our three-year course encourages you to see writing of all kinds in relation to wider literary, cultural and professional contexts.
 We aim to give you confidence in your expressive powers to help you become a sophisticated and imaginative professional writer who can use different techniques, styles and tones to match a wide variety of audiences.